Olivia Shan

 Social Media Editor

-Zoe Leousis is a 2nd year at McGill pursuing an honours bachelor’s degree in Political Science with a minor in Art History, hoping to pursue a career in law.
-Her appreciation for science fiction and fantasy was cultivated by works of Philip K. Dick and James Patterson.
+Zoe Leousis (she/her) is a 3rd year at McGill pursuing an honours bachelor’s degree in Political Science with a minor in Art History, hoping to pursue a career in law.
+Her appreciation for science fiction and fantasy was cultivated by the works of Philip K. Dick and James Patterson.